 \subsection{Experimental Setup for Evaluating PCICF}

 We conduct all experiments on a portable computer powered by an Intel(R) Core(TM) i5-9400 6-core CPU and an NVIDIA GTX 1660 Ti GPU.
 The parameter configurations of PCICF are crucial for achieving efficient and accurate classification.
-Please note that the framework's domain-specific parameters such as RoI location can be adjusted based on the application context.
-In our experiments, the input image size is $640\times480$, and each box from the RoI is $ 120\times 60$.
-The thresholds for the two-tier bounding box tracking in the BoT-SORT algorithm are 0.25 and 0.1, respectively.
-For the bounding box filtering module, the valid-pedestrian-crossing threshold $\tau$, representing the displacement of the pixels to be regarded as a valid crossing, is 180.
+Please note that the framework's domain-specific parameters, such as RoI location, can be adjusted based on the application context.
+In our experiments, the input image size is $640\times480$, and each RoI box is $ 120\times 60$.
+The thresholds for the two-tier bounding-box tracking in the BoT-SORT algorithm are 0.25 and 0.1, respectively.
+For the bounding-box filtering module, the valid-pedestrian-crossing threshold $\tau$, representing the displacement of the pixels to be regarded as a valid crossing, is 180.
 We share all parameters from the experimental setup in our open-source GitHub repository.

-The metrics used to indicate the classification results are the similarity of the Morton codes for a sequence from the PIE dataset and the corresponding sequences from the MoreSMIRK-based dictionary.
-The numerical values and sequential order of Morton codes represent the spatial and temporal information of the pedestrian crossing.
-Both characteristics are considered to compute the similarity percentage as part of the embedded algorithms in the framework.
-We feed all 158 sequences from PIE into PCICF and report about the similarity between the manual annotations and the results after matching the fingerprints from PIE with the ones in MoreSMIRK.
+The metrics used to indicate classification results are the similarities of the Morton codes for a sequence from the PIE dataset and the corresponding sequences from the MoreSMIRK-based dictionary.
+The numerical values and sequential order of Morton codes represent spatial and temporal information, which are two critical characteristics when computing the similarity percentages.
+We feed all 158 sequences from PIE into PCICF and report on the similarity between the manual annotations and the results after matching the fingerprints from PIE with those in MoreSMIRK.